Phi Iota Alpha: Dates of celebration

-Pan-American symbolism
+Symbols

+Phi Iota Alpha's motto is Semper Parati, Semper Juncti.
+Its colors are red white, navy blue, and gold.
+Its mascot is the lion.
+Its flower is the red carnation.
+Its publication is The Phiota!
+The fraternity's nickname is Phiota.

+Pan-Americanism

 Phi Iota Alpha chose to use Pan-American symbolism to be more representative of the goals and ideals of the organization.

-Phi Iota Alpha utilizes motifs from the Pan-American revolutionary period and uses images and colours depicting the time of Latin American revolutionaries and thinkers to represent the organization.
+Phi Iota Alpha utilizes motifs from the Pan-American revolutionary period and uses images and colors depicting the time of Latin American revolutionaries and thinkers to represent the organization.
 This is in contrast to most other Latino fraternities that traditionally echo themes from the Pre-Columbian period of Latin American history.
 Phi Iota Alpha's constant reference to Pan-American ideals in hymns and poems are further examples of Phi Iota Alpha's mission to imbue with a Pan-American cultural perspective.

-Colours

-The Colours of the fraternity in Spanish Heraldry are oro, azur, gules and plata.

-The Colours of the fraternity in English Heraldry are or, azure, gules and argent.

-The Colours of the fraternity in Spanish are oro, azul marino, rojo and blanco.

-The Colours of the fraternity in English are gold, navy blue, red and white.

 Badge

 The badge is the most prominent symbol of membership.
-The Official Badge of the Fraternity is a gold pin in the shape of a Roman fasces topped with a double-edged ax and crowned in the superior of the fasces of six stars, each star with an argent pearl at its centre.
-The fasces are held together by two ropes in gold that tie the fasces at the top and at the bottom and in which the middle is tied in the form of an x-shaped cross.
-In the middle of the fasces, above the ropes lies an argent riband in which engraved to it are the Greek Letters Phi Iota Alpha.
+It is a gold pin in the shape of a Roman fasces topped with a double-edged ax and crowned in the superior of the fasces of six stars, each star with an argent pearl at its center.
+The fasces are held together by two ropes in gold that tie the fasces at the top and the bottom with the middle tied in the form of an x-shaped cross.
+In the middle of the fasces, above the ropes lies an argent riband engraved with the Greek letters ΦΙΑ.
 The badge dies at the bottom with a golden sphere that culminates the fasces.

 Flag

-The official flag consists of three bands in or, azure, and gules of equal height.
-The Greek letters ΦΙΑ in Or are located on the azure field at the center outlined with argent.
+The official flag consists of three bands in gold, azure, and gules of equal height.
+The Greek letters ΦΙΑ in gold are located on the azure field at the center outlined with argent.
 The chapter letter is carried on the Gules band sinister in argent.
-The flag is modeled after the flag of Simón Bolívar's Republic of Gran Colombia.
-The short-lived republic that consisted of present-day Colombia, Venezuela, Ecuador, and Panama.
+The flag is modeled after the flag of Simón Bolívar's Republic of Great Colombia, the short-lived republic that consisted of present-day Colombia, Venezuela, Ecuador, and Panama.